ibm-cloud-architecture/refarch-kc/docs/index.md

 * How to deploy your solution to IBM Cloud Kubernetes service (Public cloud), or to IBM Cloud Private (kubernetes based) or run locally with Docker compose.
 * How to use event store (Kafka topics) as source for machine learning data source to build training and test sets.
 * How to implement a Test Driven Development for the Order microservice uisng mockito to avoid Kafka dependency.
-* Use python, nodejs, java Kafka APIs.
+* How to implement the same container management microservices in python, nodejs, java microprofile 2 with Kafka streams API, and springboot, kafka template and PostgreSQL.

+This is a lot, not all is done yet.
+But consider this content as a living book, with the left side representing major subjects and each subject with its own table of contents.

 ## Target Audiences